 It’s critical to seek the counsel of experienced personal injury attorneys who understand the steps to take to determine exactly who is responsible for an overweight truck accident.
 This process takes extensive investigation, which may include analyzing data from the “black box” in the truck, taking statements from witnesses, reconstructing accident scenes, and gathering evidence, such as cargo manifests and other records.
 In cases involving overweight trucks, it’s particularly important to investigate any weigh station documentation as well.

 When trucks that are owned or contracted by big companies are involved in an accident, insurance company representatives sometimes show up on the scene.
 If you’re involved in a crash that you believe was caused by an overweight truck, do not give a statement, sign anything, or accept a settlement from an insurance company without speaking to a personal injury lawyer first.
 Being hurt in an Overweight Truck Accident collision is jarring and can be confusing — you may not even realize the extent of your injuries immediately, so it’s also important to seek medical attention as soon as possible.

 Take photos of the scene, gather witness statements, and collect contact and insurance information from everyone involved in the accident.
 If possible, get a copy of an accident report from the trucking company and any police reports as well.
 An attorney can assess your case, help you understand your rights and options, find out who may be liable for your damages, and determine all possible avenues to help you recover maximum compensation for your injuries.

-At Pepper & Odom, P.C., we’re dedicated to helping injured victims find the justice and compensation they deserve.
-Contact us, or call either our Birmingham, AL office at 205-250-1107, or our Jackson, MS office at 601-202-1111.
+At P&O law firm, we’re dedicated to helping injured victims find the justice and compensation they deserve due to Overweight Truck Accidents.
+Contact us, or call either our Birmingham, AL office at 205-250-1107 or our Jackson, MS office at 601-202-1111.
 We assist clients throughout the state of Alabama, Mississippi, and nationwide, utilizing local counsel.